JuFisch/mysite/content/post/pushie-server-01.md

   http.ListenAndServe(":8080", nil)
 }</code></pre>

-When the incoming web request from Web App includes the URL extension "/foo" (argument one in each HandleFunc call), Pushie is told to execute the correlation function "BarHandler" (argument two in HandleFunc).
-That's it, just a simple map!
+See arguments one and two in the various calls to HandleFunc?
+Argument one is the extension of the incoming web request (eg "/publish") and argument two is the correlated function Pushie is told to run for this request (eg "PublishHandler").

 <b>Reading Messages from Web App</b>